Many students see energy as an ‘intangible fluid’ that flows from one place or object to another during a process

 Storing energy and transferring energy (11-16)

-One way to avoid this misconception is to relate to 'real' examples, such as those covered in this resource.
-The orange liquid then 'models' what is happening to the energy.
+One way to avoid this fluid misconception is to relate to 'real' examples, such as those covered in this resource.
 Go through the three stages - what is observed; physics explanation; energy explanation.

 View Resource